XboxBedrock/aoc2022/README.md

 Dropped that challenge, only using Python and C++ day 12 and onwards due to lack of time

+Not solving all of them due to lack of time, below are the days done :)

 Solved:

 - [Day 1: Calorie Counting](01/1_pt1.py)